peterdoohan/SpikeSorting-mEC/README.md

     ```
     the summary plots are found under data/preprocessing/spikesorting/kilosort_optim.
     These plots count the number of 'good' kilosort units and 'single units' passing quality metrics.
-    We also plot distributions of quality metrics to make sure these are not being biased by Th parameters.
+    We also plot distributions of quality metrics before/after selection to make sure these are not being biased by Th parameters.

     The Th parameters with most single units are saved as best_params.json and used for future kilosorting.
     We also recommend having a careful look at some cluster reports either through the notebook or manually.
     (.../data/preprocessed/optim_kilosort/<subject>/<datetime>/cluster_reports)

     ## STEP 4: Preprocess the whole lot!
     -Submit a lot of jobs to the cluster
+       Option: if you want to skip IBL preprocessing based on optimise_kilosort results, we recommend changing the default parameter in get_ephys_preprocessing_SLURM_script() function under run_ephys_preprocessing.py

     ```python
     import SpikeSorting.run_ephys_preprocessing as run_e